White Rose Movement: History

 On 15 April 2008, the band announced Taxxi's departure and replacement by Poppy Corby-Tuech, with Taxxi confirming on her personal blog that she had departed the band in January.
 Work began on the new album as they said farewell to Taxxi and embraced Poppy into the fold, a distant relative of Finn's, whose presence provided a final unifying link for the band, all brought together by friendship or family connections.

 In 2008, the band made their foray into Eastern Europe territory with gigs in Moscow, St. Petersburg and Ukraine where they headlined a festival in front of 33,000 people.
 Despite the fact that their first album was never released outside the UK, with the help of the Internet, the band amassed a fanbase and toured extensively throughout the world.
 Their US tours included gigs at Coachella, South X South West and the Bowery Ballroom, selling out the NY club before they had even arrived in the States.
 Tours also led them through most of Europe, including France, Spain, Italy, Germany, Turkey, Belgium and the recent visit to Eastern Europe and Asia.

-Having landed a publishing deal with Domino, the band were due to return with a self-financed second album but have since split up citing on their website that "we were lucky enough to release our first album which we are all proud of, unfortunately, the second has proved more difficult.
+Having landed a publishing deal with Domino, the band were due to return with a self-financed second album but split up citing on their website that "we were lucky enough to release our first album which we are all proud of, unfortunately, the second has proved more difficult.
 Although it has been finished for some time, we have faced many brick walls and without the relevant support, it has proved a struggle to sort its final flight into the public domain.
 It's an album that we have spent much time compiling and we hope that you'll get to hear it somehow so that your waiting has not been in vain."
+White Rose Movement has recently posted the re-release of their 2009 Single "Cigarette Machine" which featured in the cult EA Sports Game "Skate 3".
+They have been actively engaging with fans on Instagram and Facebook and have promised to release the finished version of their second album in the not-too-distant future.